ska-sa/katcbfsim/doc/about.rst

 The target is read from the telescope state sensor :attr:`cbf_target`, using the latest value strictly prior to the start of the dump.
 Thus, all values for a simulation can be pre-loaded.

+The pointing direction is specified by the telescope state sensors :attr:`ant_pos_actual_scan_azim` and :attr:`ant_pos_actual_scan_elev`, where `ant` is replaced by the name of the first antenna.
+These provide the azimuth and elevation, in degrees, for the first antenna.
+In future, other antenna directions might be used, but for now they are ignored.

 katcp protocol
 ^^^^^^^^^^^^^^